BlueTot/nvim-config-public/README.md

 :PackerSync
 ```

-The `latex` treesitter parser has a dependency, which can be installed:
+The `latex` treesitter parser has a dependency, which can be installed.
+You might need to install Node.js - read [this](https://nodejs.org/en/download)

 ```bash
 npm install -g tree-sitter-cli